ajayswar-s/sysarch-acs/docs/pc_bsa/README.md

 shell> sudo rmmod bsa_acs
 shell> sudo rmmod sbsa_acs
 ```
-- For information on the PC BSA Linux build parameters and limitation, see the [**Build Paramters and Limitations**](../../README.md#build-script-arguments)
+- For information on the PC BSA Linux build parameters and limitation, see the [**Build Parameters and Limitations**](../../README.md#build-script-arguments)

 ## Running PC-BSA UEFI Application on TC3 Platform
-Note: This section outlines instructions to run the PC-BSA UEFI application out of box using TC3 Arm FVP.
+**Note:** This section outlines instructions to run the PC-BSA UEFI application out of box using TC3 Arm FVP.

 ### 1. Downloading and Building TC3 software stack